-One of the most bizarre churches found across Greece is located only a few miles outside the town of Megalopolis in the region of Arkadia in the Peloponnese.
+One of the most bizarre churches in all of Greece is located only a few miles outside the town of Megalopolis in the region of Arkadia in the Peloponnese.

-Seventeen trees embrace the Byzantine church, which dates to the 12th century, with branches that extend out of its roof, yet the roots of the trees are nowhere to be found.
+Seventeen trees embrace the Byzantine church, which dates to the twelfth century with branches that extend out of its roof; yet, the roots of the trees are nowhere to be found.

 Experts cannot fully understand nor explain the weird phenomenon, but public tradition leans toward a theological, miraculous explanation.

-According to religious tradition, the martyrdom of Saint Theodora, for whom the church is named, caused her body to become the church, her hair grow into trees, and her blood turn into the river running under the hill where the church is located.
+According to religious tradition, the martyrdom of Saint Theodora—after whom the church is named—caused her body to become the church while her hair grew into trees and her blood turned into the river running under the hill where the church is located.

 The Asclepion at Epidaurus, where the ill in ancient Greece sought a strange treatment

-The Asclepion at Epidaurus is one of the biggest ancient healing temples still standing.
+The Asclepion at Epidaurus is one of the largest ancient healing temples still standing.

-Today, it owes a great deal of its fame to the theater, a wonder of acoustics which is still in operation today, but in ancient times it served as a medical sanctuary, and serious illnesses were healed there.
+Today, it owes a great deal of its fame to the theater, a wonder of acoustics which is still in operation today, but, in ancient times, it served as a medical sanctuary, and serious illnesses were treated there.